ryograhhh/zinktoolsx/readme.md

 Special thanks to:

-- All contributors and testers
+- All contributors and testers who helped with v1.0.2
 - The Facebook API community
 - Python async/await ecosystem
+- Everyone who reported bugs and suggested features
-- Everyone who starred this repo ⭐
+- All users who starred this repo ⭐

 ---